OWRC/interpolants/sources/clipnship.md

 [*ArcMAP Clip function*](https://desktop.arcgis.com/en/arcmap/latest/tools/analysis-toolbox/clip.htm)

-Then the **ship** feature provides a compressed file with all available data for download.
+The **ship** feature then provides a compressed file with all available data for download.

 # **Data Formats**
 The data format chosen for the exports is compressible and efficient.
-The files formats are thus less less common; yet are general enough that they'll open on common GIS platforms.
+The files formats are thus less common, yet are general enough that they'll open on common GIS platforms.
 Data are compressed into a *tar.gz* file, which can be opened using free and open software such as [7-Zip](https://www.7-zip.org/) and [WinRAR](https://www.win-rar.com/).

 ## File Formats